tpaulinoa/Base64DecoderEncoder/README.md

 #### Build

-To build project, you should have Gradle installed.
+To build project, you must have Gradle installed.
 After, just run command "gradle buildJar" in the folder's project.